The early weeks of pregnancy are fragile—and confusing. Here, the answers to your questions.

-The best piece of parenting advice I've received to date, I got from my best friend, Laura: "Don't ever get attached to ANYTHING," she told me.
-"Once you have a baby, your life becomes a spiral--as soon as you make a little forward progress, you naturally start to spin backward.
-You gotta realize it's all part of the process."
+My best friend, Laura, is a wise woman.
+"Once you have a baby, your life becomes a spiral," she tells me.
+"As soon as you seem to make a little forward progress, you naturally start to spin backward.
+It's all part of motherhood."

-My life before Truman was relatively linear: I got older, my jobs got better, my salaries increased, got married, bought a house, learned to cook, signed up for yoga classes, accumulated an art collection, etc. Life had its setbacks--some big ones, even.
-But mostly it was pretty simple.
-I moved forward, I made progress, I achieved things.
-If I gained a few pounds, I just made a little extra effort to exercise regularly and--poof--they disappeared.
+My life before Truman was relatively linear: I got older; my jobs got better; I met a guy, bought a house, learned to cook, etc. There were setbacks—some big ones, even.
+But mostly I moved forward; I achieved things.
+If I gained a few pounds, I just exercised a little more and—poof!—they disappeared.

-Baby's helical way of being apparently spills over into other parts of mommy's life, too.
+Baby's helical way of being is spilling over into other parts of mommy's life too.
 I now spend as much time sliding backward as I do moving forward on every front: work, housekeeping, diet, exercise, health, happiness, you name it.
-As soon as I make any kind of headway--slip! slide!--where was I?
-(I jokingly call this process "Hillari retrograde.")
+As soon as I make any kind of headway—slip! slide!
+Where was I?